 The BCIT School of Construction and the Environment’s advanced certificate in Sustainable Energy Management equips students for this evolving field.
 The program consists of nine online courses, making it a top choice for students and professionals alike, and is presented in partnership with BC Hydro and FortisBC with support from Natural Resources Canada.

 Have you subscribed?
 Sign-up to receive the latest news on BCIT.

 This is the goal of the Environmental Engineering program at BCIT.
-With expertise in building science and high performance building construction, the School of Construction and the Environment gives you the chance to take a mix of management, communication, applied environmental engineering, and general education courses along with your foundational studies.
-The final capstone project lets you focus on the issues and industries that interest you most, so that you graduate from the program well-rounded, workforce-ready, and be a part of the next generation of ecocity builders and sustainability leaders.
+With expertise and industry connections in building science and high performance building construction, the School of Construction and the Environment gives you the chance to take a mix of management, communication, applied environmental engineering, and general education courses along with your foundational studies.
+The final capstone project lets you focus on the issues and industries that interest you most, so that you graduate from the program well-rounded and ready to be a part of the next generation of ecocity builders and sustainability leaders.

 We need to preserve natural spaces—not only for protection from heat waves and floods, but also for the physical and psychological benefits they bring.
 However, urbanization is putting increasing pressure on environmental systems.

 The two-year diploma program in Forest and Natural Areas Management at BCIT provides students with the knowledge they need to keep our ecosystems pristine.
 From arboriculture and silviculture to forest engineering and inventory, we depend on nature’s resources, and we need skilled stewards to help us use them wisely.